Vision Zero Quick-Build Projects

 - Transit boarding islands

-The public and neighboring properties will be informed of these projects prior to construction and will have the opportunity to provide input at a public hearing.
+The public and neighboring stakeholders will be informed of these projects prior to construction and will have the opportunity to provide input at a public hearing.
 Additionally, the SFMTA, through its Vision Zero Safe Streets Evaluation Program, will analyze projects pre- and post-implementation to review outcomes and determine design effectiveness.
 These findings will be reported to the public on the SFMTA website as well as reported back to the SFMTA Board of Directors within 24 months.
 Evaluations will inform near-term modifications and long-term designs for streets.

-Since quick-build projects are focused on the High Injury Network, often where a longer-term project is planned, not all projects are suitable for quick-build implementation.
+Since quick-build projects are focused on the Vision Zero High Injury Network, often where a longer-term project is planned, not all projects are suitable for quick-build implementation.
 The SFMTA will continue to work with its City and stakeholder partners on the implementation of longer-term projects that include hardscape safety improvements and streetscape elements.

 Learn more about our Safe Streets Evaluation Program by clicking on the button below.